Skip to content

 Key Takeaway: choose combines map+filter, collect flattens mapped results, partition splits by predicate, groupBy groups by key function.

-Why It Matters: Advanced collection functions eliminate manual loops and accumulator logic.
-Financial reporting pipelines group transactions by category, partition by date range, and collect nested data in 3-4 lines instead of 50+ lines of imperative accumulation code.
+Why It Matters: Advanced collection functions eliminate manual loop and accumulator patterns, expressing complex data transformations declaratively.
+Financial reporting pipelines group transactions by category, partition by date range, flatten nested collections with collect, and filter with choose in a single pipeline expression.
+This replaces 50+ lines of imperative accumulation code with 3-4 readable pipeline stages.
+The resulting code is easier to modify when reporting requirements change.

 Next Steps